 - Feature videos and photos of your students, your school, and your programs.

 One of the main things I hope you take away from all this is that your home page is key to engaging future families.
 Don’t take it lightly!
 A strategically-crafted home page will help visitors explore the best parts of your school while answering their most critical questions.

 Would you like an outsider’s perspective on your homepage?
 How about the rest of your website?
 Our Christian School Web Audit analyzes about 40 elements of an effective, lead-generating Christian school website.
 The report is conducted personally by me — a StoryBrand Certified Guide, long-time web designer, and K-12 Christian school graduate.

-If you’d like a custom report on your school’s website (at no cost), please fill out the short form below.
+If you’d like a custom report on your school’s website (at no cost), please fill out the short form on this page.